ewolff/microservices-primer/manuscript/chapter3.md

 of each other.
 Apart from supporting a domain architecture it is also very helpful that Microservices can bring features into production without influencing other Microservices.
 This allows for a largely independent development.
-In addition due to the independence concerning features Microservices offer also technical independence:
+In addition to the independence concerning features, Microservices offer also technical independence:
 Technology decisions can be limited to individual Microservices.
-This extends the independence teams have: They cannot only largely independently implement features, but also make their own independent technical decisions.
+This extends the independence the teams have: They cannot only largely independently implement features, but also make their own independent technology decisions.

 Thereby Microservice-based architectures enable the independent development of individual Microservices and therefore facilitate the